 Create solutions in multiple languages: You can write Storm components in the language of your choice, such as Java, C#, and Python.

 Integrates Visual Studio with HDInsight for the development, management, and monitoring of C# topologies.
 For more information, see Develop C# Storm topologies with the HDInsight Tools for Visual Studio.

 Supports the Trident Java interface.
 You can create Storm topologies that support exactly once processing of messages, transactional datastore persistence, and a set of common stream analytics operations.

 Dynamic scaling: You can add or remove worker nodes with no impact to running Storm topologies.
-You must deactivate and reactivate running topologies to take advantage of new nodes added through scaling operations.
+Deactivate and reactivate running topologies to take advantage of new nodes added through scaling operations.

 For a list of companies that are using Apache Storm for their real-time analytics solutions, see Companies using Apache Storm.